 As you can see, the more value that can be assigned to items damaged, the greater the conviction.
 Inflating value in these cases is unfair and should be handled by an expert defense lawyer with your well-being in mind.

 If you or someone you know is facing criminal mischief charges, call today to setup a free consultation.
-Contact the top rated defense attorneys at O'Malley and Sawyer at 303-830-0880.
+Contact the top rated defense attorneys at Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Pixabay – Pexels